 Will my contribution be tax-deductible?
 Yes!
 The Associates' Committee is a registered 501(c)(3) non-profit organization.

 What happens if I leave my firm?
 Members that are promoted to partner or accept an opportunity outside of their firm will remain full members (with sponsorship & voting rights) for the duration of the year they joined The Associates' Committee.
 However, in the year that follows, they will only be able to renew their membership at the "Alumni" level.
 Alumni Members contribute $500 annually and retain the ability to sponsor organizations; however, only full members will be able to cast votes for the final grantees.

 FOR GRANT APPLICANTS

-- What is the timeline for applying?
-The Associates' Committee will accept applications between March 31, 2018, and July 31, 2018.
-We plan to announce grant recipients on September 14, 2018, and distribute grants in late November.
+What is the timeline for applying?
+The 2019 application is now open and will close on July 31, 2018 at 11:59 p.m.
+PT.
+We plan to announce grant recipients on or before September 20, 2019, and distribute grants beginning in late November.

 What does the application consist of?
 Each applicant will be required to submit one 60-second video shot on a smart phone.
 In the video, you must tell us what your organization does, how much funding you seek ($25,000, $50,000 or $75,000), and how you will use it (see the next question for more on this).
 You may also submit up to three links that will allow viewers to learn more about your organization and why its work is important.
 In addition, you will be required to submit a one-page budget proposal, the template for which you can obtain from your member-sponsor as of March 31.
 If your organization is selected as a finalist, we will ask you to submit additional information.